logo

 This article explores the journey of pest control in India, from its ancient roots to the current shift towards technology and sustainability, offering a glimpse into the future of pest management in the country.

-Ancient Wisdom: Nature's Pharmacy and Traditional Practices (Pre-20th Century)
+Ancient Wisdom: Nature's Pharmacy

 Before modern chemicals entered the picture, pest control in India was rooted in ecological balance.
 Farmers relied on natural resources and traditional knowledge, often passed down orally or observed through generations.
 Rather than treating pests as external enemies, they were managed as part of a broader environmental system.